demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 For more details, you can also watch the video in Microsoft [documentations](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview).

-Important: Either the integration or XSOAR must be running on an Azure VM; otherwise, the connection will not work.
+Important: Either the integration or XSOAR/XSIAM must be running on an Azure VM; otherwise, the connection will not work.
 For XSOAR 8 and above, the integration must run on an engine to connect with Azure.

 **Once the integration is running on an Azure VM, follow the steps below to configure authentication using Azure Managed Identities:**